keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation/README.md

 ## Step 2 - Obtaining ML Spaces
 Another scraper is developed under [spaces.py](src/scrapers/spaces.py) which performs two tasks.
 First, acquires a list of all spaces under [spaces.csv](data/spaces.csv) which contains roughly *175k* ML apps.
 Then, more details of each space are retrieved under [spaces_extra.csv](data/spaces_extra.csv) (i.e. models).
 This was done using parallelism on 32 processes to accelerate the scraping.

-**Why parallelism?** [Back-of-the-envelope](https://en.wikipedia.org/wiki/Back-of-the-envelope_calculation) calculation shows that with a throughput of 2 RPS (Request Per Second), it would take ~24 hours to fetch all 175k spaces, while utilizing 32 processes would take less than an hour.
+**Why parallelism?** A [back-of-the-envelope](https://en.wikipedia.org/wiki/Back-of-the-envelope_calculation) calculation shows that with a throughput of 2 RPS (Request Per Second), it would take ~24 hours to fetch all 175k spaces while utilizing 32 processes would take less than an hour.
 The number of processes could be increased further, but that could simulate a small DDOS attack.
 Although I believe this wouldn't generate much load for the API servers, I didn't increase them any more.

 ### Step 2.5 - Comparing ML Apps
 Among the 175690 apps on [huggingface](https://huggingface.co/), only 38982 of them have specified models (roughly 22%), and thus are used in the analysis.
 Subsequently, our selected models have been used only 4375 times (~11%) distributed among 3737 spaces (2% of all spaces).

-The following chart shows model usage in spaces per category.
+The following chart (developed in this [notebook](https://github.com/keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation/blob/main/src/main.ipynb)) shows model usage in spaces per category.
 It's evident that "text generation" models are more widespread than "text classification":
 <img src="assets/img/models_usage.png" width="100%" />

 Moreover, another chart shows usage of both "tag" and "pipeline_tag" for each category, which strengthens the assumption that more **"text-generation"** tags are used in general: